duaneandrea/pizza-test-vendo/README.md

 The prototype includes the following application services:

 1. `PizzaService`
-   - Handles the creation and management of `Pizza` entities
-   - Triggers the `PizzaCreatedEvent` when a new pizza is created

 2. `InventoryService`
-   - Manages the Inventory, including adjusting stock levels and triggering reorders

 3. `KitchenEventService`
-   - Handles the creation and management of `KitchenEvent` entities

 These application services coordinate the domain logic and ensure that the business rules are properly enforced.